 t = 4 s; v = 4 m/s

-- That means particle starts moving towards negative axis, then at t = 0, with a speed 4 m/s, at t = 2 it stops and start coming backward.
-At t = 4 its speed is +4 m/s.
+- That means the particle starts moving towards the negative axis, then at t = 0, with a speed 4 m/s, at t = 2 it stops and start coming backwards and at t = 4 its speed is +4 m/s.

 Q.6.
 At a metro station, a girl walks up a stationary escalator in time t1.
 If she remains stationary on the escalator, then the escalator takes her up in time t2.
 The time taken by her to walk upon the moving escalator will be

 (b) t1t2/(t2 – t1)

 Let L be the length of the escalator.